 Summer Internship Opportunities

 are available to select students that participate in the CIMBY program and want to expand their knowledge and leadership skills.
 Chicago Public Schools sponsors CIMBY interns each summer, and The Field Museum hosts the Environmental Leadership Internship program, generously funded by Ford Motor Company Fund.
-Click here to apply for The Field Museum's Environmental Leadership Internship.
+Please use this form to apply for The Field Museum's Environmental Leadership Internship.

 How to Get Involved